grab/engineering-blog/_posts/2017-03-27-a-key-expired-in-redis-you-wont-believe-what-happened-next.md

 To understand this better, we needed to [RTFM](https://en.wikipedia.org/wiki/RTFM).
 More precisely, we need two key pieces of information.

-#### How EXPIREs Are Managed Between Master And Slave Nodes On Redis 2.x
+#### How EXPIREs are Managed Between Master and Slave Nodes on Redis 2.x

 To "maintain consistency", slaves aren't allowed to expire keys unless they receive a DEL from the master branch, even if they know the key is expired.
 The only exception is when a slave becomes master [^4].
 So basically, if the master doesn't send a DEL to the slave, the key (which might have been set with a TTL using the Redis API contract), is not guaranteed to respect the TTL it was set with.
 This is when you scale to have read slaves, which, apparently, is a shocking requirement in production systems.

-#### How EXPIREs Are Managed For Keys That Aren't "gotten from master"
+#### How EXPIREs are Managed for Keys that aren't "Gotten from Master"

 Since every key needs to be deleted on master first, and some of our keys were expired correctly, there had to be a "passive" manner in which Redis was deleting expired keys that didn't involve an explicit GET command from the client.
 The manual [^5]: